SamyPesse/octocat.js/README.md

 - `page.next()` update with the results of the next page (Promised)
 - `page.prev()` update with the results of the previous page (Promised)
 - `page.hasNext()` and `page.hasPrev()`
+- `page.all()` return all the results by recursively calling the API

 #### Users